+Newcastle's population is
-Newcastle's population relatively young with 46% of the total population being younger than 19 years of age, and the age group between 20 and 34 years accounting for 27% of the the total of population.
-Collectively the youth Newcastle (0 - 34 years) makes up 71% of the total population, this places immense pressure on the provision of educational facilities, social is Figure 6: Population Distribution by Age.

-welfare, health services and the stimulation of the economy to provide job opportunities and economic development.
-Also implied by the young population is that there is still a relatively high dependency ratio.
+relatively young with 44.9% of the total population being younger than 19 years of age, and the age group between 20 and 34 years accounting for 28% of the of the total population.
+Collectively the youth in Newcastle (0 - 34 years) makes up 72.9% of the total population, and this places immense pressure on the provision of educational facilities, social welfare, health services and the stimulation of the economy to provide job opportunities and economic development.
+Also implied by the young population is that there is still a relatively high dependency ratio due to a very high majority being below the working age.
+The high rate of youth population is also an indication that there is a high fertility rate within Newcastle.

+It has been observed that there is a high rate of emigration of youth from Newcastle to cities like Johannesburg and Durban, and it has been deduced that the main contributing factor relates to the unavailability of institutes of higher learning in Newcastle.
 The emigration of the youth and economically active population implies an increasing need for both recreational and educational facilities (i.e. shopping malls and institutes of higher learning) locally, and places more pressure on the need for employment opportunities.